 And, given all of this, we’re slow learners at this trust caper.
 We don’t embed the learning easily.
 But it does sink in the more and more it’s practiced.

-There are so many lessons in this type of biblical poetry that are vibrantly true to life—and we should scoff to think the Bible isn’t relevant!
+There are so many lessons in this type of biblical poetry that are vibrantly true to life—and we should scoff to ourselves in thinking many people believe the Bible isn’t relevant!

 Psalm 13 is as relevant today as it was when it was originally written—even someone who loathes God, Jesus and the Bible must be able to relate with its truth... well, at least the first two-thirds.